hiveot/hub.capnp/cmd/hubcli/README.md

 # CLI

-The Hub CLI provides the commandline interface for managing starting and stopping Hub services.
-Use of the CLI is optional but simplifies running services with dapr.
+The Hub CLI provides a commandline interface for managing Hub services.

 ## Summary

-The hubcli start and stops services with their dapr sidecar.
-It is configured through the launcher.yaml configuration file.
-See templates/launcher.yaml for examples.
+The hubcli provides a commandline interface to the Hub services.

+Usage:
+  hubcli -h

 ## Launcher Configuration